Financial Planning & Tax Useful Links

 - Health PEI Patient Navigator to help you know where to go in the health system

 - 811 in PEI for non-emergency health advice for free – see the PEI 811 web site for more info.
+For other needs, call 211 or visit the PEI 211 web site.

 - PEI Generic Drug Plan – Apply if you are under age 65 and have no health insurance – see this site for more details